-A new technique has been developed for bilateral sinus disease in the horse by David Freeman, MVB, PhD, DACVS, Professor and Chief of the UF Large Animal Surgery Service; and Resident, Jeremiah Easley, DVM, DACVS at the UF College of Veterinary Medicine.
+A technique has been developed for bilateral sinus disease in the horse by David Freeman, MVB, PhD, DACVS, Professor and Chief of the UF Large Animal Surgery Service; at the UF College of Veterinary Medicine.

-They and other surgeons at the University of Florida have used this procedure to treat bilateral mucous-filled cysts and bilateral ethmoid hematomas.
+Surgeons at the University of Florida have used this procedure to treat bilateral mucous-filled cysts and bilateral ethmoid hematomas.
 An ethmoid hematoma is caused by a mass of tissue that develops in the sinus composed mostly of a mature blood clot surrounded by a membrane.
-Visit our website for more information on sinus surgery.
+Visit our website for more information on sinus conditions surgery.